Applied-Scientific-Research/Omega3D/README.md

 ## To do
 Tasks to consider or implement:

+* Get new features to just add particles to the current Points object
-* Have the GUI set up a vortex ring object
+* ~~Have the GUI set up a vortex ring object~~
 * Get it to run a vortex ring without drawing anything
 * Rework the particle shader to read from all the various arrays
 * Rework the updateGL code to move all the appropriate arrays to the GPU
-* Copy the simulation time step logic from Omega2D (using std::async)
+* ~~Copy the simulation time step logic from Omega2D (using std::async)~~
 * Use [libigl](https://github.com/libigl/libigl/) or [OpenMesh](http://openmesh.org/intro/) to load geometry files for boundaries
 * Start fresh GUI main file, look for first run and splash a help window
 * ~~Move time step code into Simulation/Convection files, like Omega2D~~
 * ~~Make separate batch and GUI main files and binaries~~
 * ~~Support CMake with optional OpenMP and optional Vc~~
-* Wrap solver in a GUI - use existing code from [Omega2D](https://github.com/Applied-Scientific-Research/Omega2D).
-This means supporting only, say, vortex rings and stretch, but no diffusion.
+* ~~Wrap solver in a GUI - use existing code from [Omega2D](https://github.com/Applied-Scientific-Research/Omega2D).
+This means supporting only, say, vortex rings and stretch, but no diffusion.~~
 * ~~Rework into struct of arrays to allow Vc to work properly (this requires more work for compute and draw shaders :one buffer per array), but should be nice and flexible - and easier than all the `4*idx+3` crap~~
 * ~~Test speed and accuracy with Vc as the float type~~
 * ~~move rand() to std::random (see Omega2D)~~